 It is well accepted that the first element functions primarily as a standing requirement.
-The standing (or threshold) test for confusing similarity involves a reasoned but relatively straightforward comparison between the Complainant's Trade Mark and the disputed domain name.
+The standing (or threshold) test for confusing similarity involves a reasoned but relatively straightforward comparison between the Complainant's trade mark and the disputed domain name.
 WIPO Overview of WIPO Panel Views on Selected UDRP Questions, Third Edition, ("WIPO Overview 3.0"), section 1.7.

-The Complainant has shown rights in respect of a trademark or service mark for the purposes of the Policy.
+The Complainant has shown rights in respect of a trade mark or service mark for the purposes of the Policy.
 WIPO Overview 3.0, section 1.2.1.

-The entirety of the Trade Mark is reproduced within the disputed domain name.
+The entirety of the mark is reproduced within the disputed domain name.
 Accordingly, the disputed domain name is confusingly similar to the mark for the purposes of the Policy.
 WIPO Overview 3.0, section 1.7.

-Although the addition of other terms (here, "france") may bear on assessment of the second and third elements, the Panel finds the addition of such term does not prevent a finding of confusing similarity between the disputed domain name and the Trade Mark for the purposes of the Policy.
+Although the addition of other terms (here, the letter "s" and the suffix "188") may bear on assessment of the second and third elements, the Panel finds the addition of such terms does not prevent a finding of confusing similarity between the disputed domain name and the mark for the purposes of the Policy.
 WIPO Overview 3.0, section 1.8.